This page has been automatically translated. Please refer to the page in French if needed.

 Moving to Very High-Speed: the end of ADSL in favor of fiber

-Publié le 28 janvier 2025 - Directorate for Legal and Administrative Information (Prime Minister)
+Publié le 28 janvier 2025 - Mise à jour le 26 mai 2025 - Directorate for Legal and Administrative Information (Prime Minister)

-The gradual implementation of the end of the copper network is done in batches of municipalities.
+The phasing-in of the end of the copper network is taking place by parcels of municipalities.

 One search module lets you know when the copper network in your area will close.
 Simply enter the postal code or the name of your municipality.